liyab93/liyab93.github.io/_home/2-bearcalendar_en.md

 [![AppStrore](./../assets/images/appstore_black.svg)](https://apps.apple.com/app/id6477295542)

-## 简介
+## Introduce
-小熊日历是 iOS & macOS 平台上一款简洁易用的日历，提供多种Widgets 样式让用户查看日历十分便捷，希望通过简洁的设计带给用户最方便的体验。
+Bear Calendar is a simple and easy-to-use calendar on iOS & macOS platform, providing a variety of Widgets styles for users to view the calendar is very convenient, hope to bring users the most convenient experience through simple design.

-功能：
+Features:
-- 农历公历，节日节气和法定节假日
+- Lunar calendar, festive seasons and statutory holidays
-- 查看系统日历和提醒事项
+- View system calendars and reminders
-- 自定义状态栏显示样式，支持图标和日期
+- Custom status bar display style, supporting icons and dates
-- 提供多种主色调样式，适配深色模式
+- Provide a variety of dominant tone styles, suitable for dark mode
-- 支持日、周、月三种小组件样式
+- Support daily, weekly and monthly widget styles

-## 预览
+## Preview

 |       |  |
 | ----------- | ----------- |